ethereum/remix-ide/docs/settings.md

 ### Github Access Token

-For creating GISTs as well as other Github functions, it is necessary to put in an access token.  [https://github.com/settings/tokens](https://github.com/settings/tokens)
+For creating GISTs as well as using other Github functions, it is necessary to put in an access token.  [https://github.com/settings/tokens](https://github.com/settings/tokens)

 ![](images/a-settings-gh-token.png)